N. Korean missile test fails hours after UN meeting on nukes

 Some analysts say a missile the North test fired April 5, which U.S. officials identified as a Scud variant, also might have been a KN-17.
 U.S. officials said that missile spun out of control and crashed into the sea.

+Moon Seong Mook, a South Korean analyst and former military official, says that the North would gain valuable knowledge even from failed launches as it continues to improve its technologies for missiles.
+The South Korean and Japanese assessments about Saturday's launch indicate that the North fired the missile from a higher-than-normal angle to prevent it from flying too far, he said.

+"They could be testing a variety of things, such as the thrust of the rocket engine or the separation of stages," Moon said.
+"A failure is a failure, but that doesn't mean the launch was meaningless."

-The two earlier launches were conducted from an eastern coastal area, but the missile Saturday was fired in the west, from an area near Pukchang, just north of the capital, Pyongyang.
+The two earlier launches were conducted from an eastern coastal area, but Saturday's missile was fired in the west, from an area near Pukchang, just north of the capital, Pyongyang.

+South Korea's Foreign Ministry denounced the launch as an "obvious" violation of United Nations resolutions and the latest display of North Korea's "belligerence and recklessness."

+"We sternly warn that the North Korean government will continue to face a variety of strong punitive measures issued by the U.N.
+Security Council and others if it continues to reject denuclearization and play with fire in front of the world," the ministry said.

 The North routinely test-fires a variety of ballistic missiles, despite U.N. prohibitions, as part of its weapons development.
 While shorter-range missiles are somewhat routine, there is strong outside worry about each longer-range North Korean ballistic test.

 Saturday's launch comes at a point of particularly high tension.
 Trump has sent a nuclear-powered submarine and the USS Carl Vinson aircraft supercarrier to Korean waters, and North Korea this week conducted large-scale, live-fire exercises on its eastern coast.
-The U.S. and South Korea also started installing a missile defense system that is supposed to be partially operational within days.
+The U.S. and South Korea also started installing a missile defense system that is supposed to be partially operational within days, while their two navies began joint military drills later Saturday.

+The South Korean navy said the drills are aimed at "deterring North Korea's provocations and displaying the firm alliance between the United States and South Korea."

 On Friday, the United States and China offered starkly different strategies for addressing North Korea's escalating nuclear threat as Tillerson demanded full enforcement of economic sanctions on Pyongyang and urged new penalties.
 Stepping back from suggestions of U.S. military action, he even offered aid to North Korea if it ends its nuclear weapons program.